trevorkw7/spotify-cli/README.md

 # Spotify-CLI
-A fun and colourful cli to search for and play your favorite tunes on spotify.
+A fun and colourful node.js based cli to search for and play your favorite tunes on spotify.
 Compatible with all modern macOS and OSX versions.

 ![gif-demo](https://i.imgur.com/JF1JEJY.gif)